Fibroblast growth factor receptor 1: FGFR inhibitors

 FGFR1 mutation in breast and lung cancer as a result of genetic over-amplification is effectively targeted using dovitinib and ponatinib, respectively.
 Drug resistance is a highly relevant topic in the field of drug development for FGFR targets.
 FGFR inhibitors allow for the increase of tumor sensitivity to cytotoxic anticancer drugs such as paclitaxel, and etoposide in human cancer cells, thereby decreasing antiapoptotic potential based on faulty FGFR activation.
 Since FGF signaling inhibition dramatically reduces revascularization, it interferes with one of the hallmarks of cancers, angiogenesis.
 It also reduces tumor burden in human tumors that depend on autocrine FGF signaling, based on FGF2 upregulation following the common VEGFR-2 therapy for breast cancer.
 Thus, FGFR1 can act synergistically with therapies to cut off cancer clonal resurgence by eliminating potential pathways of future relapse.
 Moreover, FGF signaling inhibition dramatically reduces revascularization.

 FGFR inhibitors have been predicted to be effective on relapsed tumors because of the clonal evolution of an FGFR-activated minor subpopulation after therapy targeted to EGFRs or VEGFRs.
 Because there are multiple mechanisms of action for FGFR inhibitors to overcome drug resistance in human cancer, FGFR-targeted therapy might be a promising strategy for the treatment of refractory cancer.

 AZD4547 has undergone a phase II clinical trial in gastric cancer and reported some results.

 Lucitanib is an inhibitor of FGFR1 and FGFR2 and has undergone clinical trials for advanced solid tumors.

 Dovitinib (TKI258), an inhibitor of FGFR1, FGFR2, and FGFR3, has had a clinical trial on FGFR-amplified breast cancers.

+FGFR agonists

+In addition to endogenous ligands, synthetic small-molecule agonists have been developed to selectively activate FGFR1 signaling for cell culture applications.
+Molecules such as TCB-32, TCB-541, and TCB-621 have been utilized as stable alternatives to recombinant proteins for the maintenance of pluripotent stem cells.